KOGTI-2023/Virtual-Avatar-Builder/README.md

-# Dyad Next.js Docker Template
+# Custom Dyad Next.js Docker Template

 This template provides a robust boilerplate for building and deploying Next.js applications fully containerized with Docker, leveraging GitHub Container Registry (GHCR) for image hosting, and using a **pure JavaScript JSON database (`lowdb`)** as the backend.
 It also includes configuration for Next.js API proxying to handle external API integrations and CORS issues seamlessly.